python-control/python-control/doc/iosys.rst

   ctrl, clsys = ct.create_statefbk_iosystem(sys, K)

-where `sys` is the process dynamics and `K` is the state feedback gain (e.g., from LQR).
+where :code:`sys` is the process dynamics and `K` is the state feedback gain (e.g., from LQR).
 The function returns the controller `ctrl` and the closed loop systems `clsys`, both as I/O systems.
 The input to the controller is the vector of desired states :math:`x_\text{d}`, desired